 - Like conventional medicines, natural health products may cause side effects, trigger allergic reactions, or interact with prescription and non-prescription medicines or other natural health products you might be taking.
 A side effect or interaction with another medicine or natural health product may make other health conditions worse.

-- Natural health products may not be standardized in their manufacturing.
-This means that how well they work or any side effects they cause may differ among brands or even within different lots of the same brand.
-The form you buy in health food or grocery stores may not be the same as the form used in research.
+- The way natural health products are manufactured may not be standardized.
+Because of this, how well they work or any side effects they cause may differ among brands or even within different lots of the same brand.
+The form of natural health product that you buy in health food or grocery stores may not be the same as the form used in research.

 Author: Healthwise Staff